Ayano Yamane

-Ayano Yamane (やまね あやの or 山根 綾乃, Yamane Ayano) is a Japanese josei manga artist, known for specializing in yaoi manga.
-She debuted as a professional manga artist in 1996 and since then has published several yaoi series and illustrated many light novels.
+Ayano Yamane (やまね あやの, Yamane Ayano) is a Japanese manga artist and illustrator.
+She debuted as a professional manga artist in 1996 and since then has published several boys' love series and illustrated many light novels.
 Ayano Yamane is known for her humour and detailed art.
 She is one of the top selling yaoi manga artists in Japan.
 Her most successful work is the Finder Series.

+Career

+Yamane debuted professionally as a manga artist in 1996.

+On August 17, 2026, Magazine Be × Boy announced that she would be illustrating the manga adaptation of the novel, Husky and His White Cat Shizun, for serialized release in Be × Boy Gold.
+It was canceled on August 19, 2026, after it was found that Yamane had previously made anti-Korean and anti-Chinese tweets on her Twitter account.